dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 Actually these are neutral or negative even.
 Toronto had a lot of shots against, yet still made the playoffs.
 But I wouldn't say Andersen's the front runner for the Vezina.
 If we want to know that, it may make more sense to fit a predictive model on previous winners or nominees.
 But something very different was happening in his case.
 It's not quite clear what, but he's an outlier.

 The Leafs had a record year for the franchise on some stats, so could be picking that up.
 On nhl.com, I can see [he did face the most shots this season and made the most saves](http://www.nhl.com/stats/player?report=goaliesummary&reportType=season&seasonFrom=20172018&seasonTo=20172018&gameType=2&filter=gamesPlayed,gte,1&sort=saves).
-Perhaps this means if he was on a better team, he would be the frontrunner for the Vezina?
+Perhaps this means if he was on a better team, he would be the front runner for the Vezina?

 ### 4.2.
 Unusual PC1s by Group